International Shipping Guide for Plastic Parts: FOB, CIF, DDP Explained

-Understanding the Import Process Overview
+Understanding the Shipping Process

 - Shipping arrangement β Booking freight and preparing documentation

-- Final delivery β Receiving your goods
+- Final delivery β Receiving goods at your facility

 Incoterms Explained: FOB, CIF, and DDP